“What’s it like to work at an advertising agency?”

 I’ve built a career at agencies because I’ve made myself a versatile contributor, building on the different roles I’ve had and skills I’ve developed.
 I’m fine with the ambiguity that comes with working in a creative and innovative environment, and able to frequently shift among the various clients and personalities to get work done.
 And I’ve thrived riding the ups and downs, and learning how to deal with both.
 In shorts.

-If you’re interested in learning more about agency life and careers at an agency, check out our careers page or stop and say “hi” to me or any of our associates as we are interacting with university classes, school groups, and local marketing associations, living the agency life.
+If you’re interested in learning more about agency life and careers at an agency, check out our careers opportunities or stop and say “hi” to me or any of our associates as we are interacting with university classes, school groups, and local marketing associations, living the agency life.